 However, the same is true with pumice.
 Pumice is usually felsic, but no strict chemical definition exists.
 Pumice can be rhyolitic, dacitic, phonolitic, etc. It just needs to be very porous and light-weight lava froth and yet it is still considered to be a rock type.

-Scoria and pumice have several similarities.
+These rocks have several similarities.
 They are both volcanic rocks (often pyroclastic) and they contain vesicules.
 Vesicules in pumice are usually smaller and more irregularly shaped.
 Pumice is a very lightweight material that usually floats in water.
 Scoria is lightweight also, but it sinks in water.
 Its vesicles can be much larger than vesicles in pumice are.
-Scoria is often glassy just as pumice.
-Fresh scoria can be distinctly pitch black and shiny.
-Older scoria is duller and brown or even reddish due to oxidized iron.
-Scoria contains much more iron than average pumice which contains more alkali metals (potassium, sodium).
-Iron gives black color to fresh scoria.
+It is often glassy just as pumice.
+Fresh rock may be distinctly pitch black and shiny.
+Older material is duller and brown or even reddish due to oxidized iron.
+It contains much more iron (which gives black color to fresh rock) than average pumice which contains more alkali metals (potassium, sodium).

 Scoria as a pyroclastic material (tephra) usually has a size of lapilli (2-64 mm) which is larger than volcanic ash and smaller than volcanic blocks and bombs.

 Small scoriaceous lapilli from Cumbre Vieja, La Palma, Canary Islands.
 The samples from Tenerife and Etna (above) look like classic scoria, but these small lapilli here are actually more typical.
 They are not very vesicular and vesicules are not large, but this is how scoriaceous lapilli usually look like.
 The two samples above are not rare or unusual, but still they are specifically chosen in the field out of many candidates to demonstrate the very vesicular nature of “true scoria”.
 Width of view 6 cm.